 This programme is shaped as a journey from student to art professional.
 You will begin by locating and deconstructing the art performances of both the great art museums and contemporary art institutions of various kinds.
 You will then explore how you can become an expert in the field and the role of the art curator.
 You will study how to manage and care for art objects and collections, and how to shape art experiences for the public so as to foster social change and life enrichment.

-The programme concludes with an exhibition project that will involve you in working with artists and curating artworks, a week-long international field school examining the art ecology of a major European city, a research project of your own design, and an eight-week work placement at a museum or gallery
+The programme concludes with an exhibition project that will involve you in working with artists and curating artworks, field research addressing the relationship between art, institution and the city, a research project of your own design, and an eight-week work placement with a museum or gallery

 We also offer a broad-based MA/MSc in Museum Studies both on campus and by flexible or distance learning.